anjalideshmukh969/ArogyaAI/README.md

 # ArogyaAI 🩺

-### AI-Powered Prescription Digitizer & Medicine Safety Checker.
+### ArigyaAI is AI-Powered Prescription Digitizer & Medicine Safety Checker.

-> Making prescriptions safer, smarter, and easier to understand using AI.
+> Making prescriptions safer, smarter, and easier to understand using AI .

 ---